Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \end{enumerate}

 \paragraph*{Perception}

-We use FoundationPose~\cite{foundationpose2024} for 6D object pose estimation, with poses initialized using the CNOS~\cite{cnos2023} object segmenter.
-To initialize these models, we must provide a textured mesh of each object to be pose-estimated.
-For all objects in the scene, we also provide collision models to the motion planner.
+We use FoundationPose~\cite{foundationpose2024} for 6D object pose estimation, with poses initialized from CNOS~\cite{cnos2023} object segmentations.
+These models require a textured mesh for each pose-estimated object.
+We also provide a collision model of each object to the motion planner.